Axelrod-Python/Axelrod/docs/tutorials/further_topics/moran_processes_on_graphs.rst

 =======================

 The library also provides a graph-based Moran process [Shakarian2013]_ with :code:`MoranProcess`.
-To use this class you must supply at least one :code:`Axelrod.graph.Graph` object, which can be initialized with just a list of edges::
+To use this feature you must supply at least one :code:`Axelrod.graph.Graph` object, which can be initialized with just a list of edges::